Photo by Jules Verne Times Two

 FAQ

 Is it better to stay in Alfama or Chiado?
-Chiado: the finest restaurants, the finest shopping, the most convenient transport (metro accessible), and the most walkable to all other Lisbon neighborhoods.
-Alfama: the most authentic atmosphere, the finest fado culture, the finest miradouro viewpoint access (the extraordinary Portas do Sol, the extraordinary Santa Luzia, and the extraordinary Graça viewpoints — the most atmospheric sunset viewpoints in Lisbon), but the most challenging terrain (the extraordinary steep hills require the extraordinary tram or taxi for the tired traveler).
-For a first Lisbon visit: Chiado.
-For a return visit seeking authentic local experience: Alfama.
+Chiado has the better restaurants, shopping, and transport links — metro-accessible, and walkable to most other neighborhoods.
+Alfama has the more authentic atmosphere, the deepest fado culture, and the best viewpoint access: Portas do Sol, Santa Luzia, and Graça are among the finest sunset spots in the city.
+But Alfama’s steep hills wear down tired legs, so a tram or taxi helps.
+For a first Lisbon visit, choose Chiado; for a return trip chasing local texture, choose Alfama.